 1 | ERROR: UnrealBuildTool Exception: A game project path was not specified, which is required when generating project files using an installed build or passing -game on the command line |

-This exception in the related code in UBT is located in ProjectFileGenerator.cs
+This exception in UBT’s related code is in ProjectFileGenreator.cs

 :

-parameter is passed to UBT and it is an installed engine version (EpicGameLauncher), it will check if the project
+parameter is passed to UBT and the engine is an installed version (EpicGameLauncher), it will check if the project

-parameter has been passed.
-If not, it will throw an exception.
+parameter is provided; if not, it will throw an exception.

-above, what we need to do is make the result from UnrealBuildTool.IsEngineInstalled()
+detection code, what we need to do is change the result returned by UnrealBuildTool.IsEngineInstalled()

 in UnrealBuildTool